Surgical Orthodontics in Jackson MS

-Surgical orthodontic treatment — or orthognathic surgery — is a combination of orthodontic treatment and jaw surgery to make major corrections to problems such as: malocclusions (incorrect bites) caused by jaw bone abnormalities.
+Surgical orthodontic treatment — or orthognathic surgery — is a combination of orthodontic treatment and jaw surgery to make major corrections to problems such as malocclusions (incorrect bites) caused by jaw bone abnormalities.
 These surgeries can involve corrections to the jaws and facial structures.
-If it turns out that you will need surgical orthodontics, Dr. Sandifer will work with an oral & maxillofacial surgeon to ensure that you get the results that you want and the best possible all-around care.
+If it turns out that you will need surgical orthodontics, Dr. Sandifer in Jackson MS will work with an oral & maxillofacial surgeon to ensure that you get the results that you want and the best possible all-around care.

 How Do I Know That I Need Surgical Orthodontics?